hgrecco/pint/docs/tutorial.rst

    >>> Q_(1.78, ureg.meter) == 1.78 * ureg.meter
    True

-(I tend to abbreviate Quantity as `Q_`) The in-built parse allows to recognize prefixed and pluralized units even though they are not in the definition list:
+(I tend to abbreviate Quantity as `Q_`) The built-in parser recognizes prefixed and pluralized units even though they are not in the definition list:

 .. doctest::